 Next, we’ve got voice-enabled chatbots, with two of the most well-known and beloved examples Siri and Alexa.

 These bots even know your name, creating a sense of personalization that almost makes it feel like you’re making human conversation with a real person, not a bot.

-How voice-enabled chatbots work are as follows: you express your request verbally, Siri or Alexa processes it, and then they give you instant information or fulfill your request.
+How AI voice enabled chatbots work is as follows: you express your request verbally, Siri or Alexa processes it, and then they give you instant information or fulfill your request.

 By relying on voice recognition APIs and text-to-speech services, the answers are mostly accurate.